MontiCore/object-diagram/README.md

 (the implicit context condition checks require using the model path option):

 ```
-java -jar OD4ReportCLI.jar -i Example.od -path cd -s
+java -jar OD4ReportTool.jar -i Example.od -path cd -s
 ```

-The CLI tool produces the file `target/symbols/MyFamily.odsym`, which can now be imported by other models, e.g., by models that need to use some of the objects defined in the OD `MyFamily`.
+The tool produces the file `target/symbols/MyFamily.odsym`, which can now be imported by other models, e.g., by models that need to use some of the objects defined in the OD `MyFamily`.

 For storing the symbol file of `Example.od` in the file `syms/Example.odsym`, for example, execute